binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 * Renew DHCP assigned IP.
 Similar to Windows ipconfig /renew
 `dhclient [interface-name]`

-##### Reconnaissance
+##### Reconnaissance:

-When you plug the Wifi adapter into your laptop and run `lsusb`, you should see a line that looks like:
+When you plug the Wi-Fi adapter into your laptop and run `lsusb`, you should see a line that looks like:

 `ID 0cf3:9271 Atheros Communications, Inc. AR9271 802.11n`